CMCC-Foundation/bayes_opt_mdk2/README.md

 # Bayesian Optimization Workflow for Medslik-II (bayes_opt_mdk2)

-Bayesian Optimization Workflow for the Medslik-II Mathematical Model, used for simulations of Oil Spill Events.
+Bayesian Optimization Workflow for the Medslik-II Numerical Model, used for simulations of Oil Spill Events.

 ## Description